dantheand/msms_structure_annot/README.md

 ## Overview

 This package allows you to propose structures for modified peptides with unknown modification patterns using their MS/MS spectra.

-It also allows you to annotate the MS/MS spectra of modified peptides with these hypothetical structures.
-The package generates multiple possible hypothetical structures, computationally fragments them, and then aligns those hypothetical fragments to the observed ions in the MS/MS data to give a best estimate as to where the modifications are taking place on the peptide.
+Basic features:
+- MS/MS spectra cleanup
+- Computational generation of modified peptides "hypothetical structures" and their fragmentation patterns
+- Matching of observed masses with computationally-generated spectra
+- Likelihood scoring of hypothetical structures given experimental MS/MS spectra

 This package was primarily coded to support the work presented here:
 *\<cite papers when they come out\>*